PMET-public/magento-cloud-extension/README.md

 1. Clicks the "Commands" tab in the extension
 2. Click "Prerequisites"
 3. Copy and paste those commands in your terminal
-4. When asked, run the `magento-cloud login` in the terminal, too.
+4. Note that you may be asked to login once `~/.magento-cloud/bin/magento-cloud login`

 Done